agricolamz/checkdown/README.md

 ## Demo

-The main goal of this package to create autochecking boxes.
+The main goal of this package to create autochecking boxes in `rmarkdown`.
 Load the library:

 ```
 library(checkdown)